kulgan/flaskdoc/docs/source/examples.rst

     $ flaskdoc start -n <example>

-Where example can either be petstore or inventory, use ``all`` to register all examples at once
+Where example can either be one of

+* petstore
+* inventory
+* link-example
+* api-with-example

 Petstore Example
 ----------------